Sushankhya-911/Kalimati-Analysis-ML-EDA-/README.kalimati.md

 # 🥦 Kalimati Tarkari Bazaar — Vegetable Price Prediction

 A data analysis and machine learning project for forecasting daily vegetable prices at the **Kalimati Fruits and Vegetables Market**, Kathmandu, Nepal.
 Prices are recorded in **NPR/KG** and the model produces 7-day ahead forecasts for any commodity in the dataset.
+In case ,if the .ipynb file doesnot open i have uploaded the image of the code
 ---

 ## 📁 Project Structure